United Airlines Flight 1175: Airframe

 A PW4000 equipped 777 under maintenance, with the fan doors hinged open.
 The inlet is ahead of the open doors.

 The fan cowls are two cylindrical halves located aft of the inlet that enclose the engine fan case and the external engine accessories which provides a smooth aerodynamic surface over the core of the engine fan case.
 The fan cowls are supported on the forward end by the inlet and on the aft end by the thrust reverser.
 Additionally, the fan cowls are attached to the fan cowl support beam using four hinges (total of eight) at the top and latched (four latches) at the bottom to allow for the fan cowls to be opened for maintenance.

 The engine is certified under Federal Aviation Regulations (FAR) part 33 regulations.
 To comply with the regulations, the engine successfully demonstrated containment and safe shutdown of an engine after intentional fracture of a fan blade at redline speed.
 Although it is necessary to install an inlet for proper engine operation during these tests, it is not required that this inlet meet production standards.
 The test inlet used was of a different design which included an aluminum aft bulkhead instead of the production CFRP aft bulkhead.
 Additionally, these tests are conducted without the fan cowls attached.
 The inlet and fan cowls are certified under FAR Part 25 of which Boeing was responsible for.

 Final report

 On June 30, 2020, more than two years after the incident, the NTSB determined the probable cause(s) of this incident to be:

-The fracture of a fan blade due to P&W's continued classification of the Thermal Acoustic Imaging (TAI) inspection process as a new and emerging technology that permitted them to continue accomplishing the inspection without having to develop a formal, defined initial and recurrent training program or an inspector certification program.
+The fracture of a fan blade due to P&W's continued classification of the TAI [thermal acoustic imaging] inspection process as a new and emerging technology that permitted them to continue accomplishing the inspection without having to develop a formal, defined initial and recurrent training program or an inspector certification program.
 The lack of training resulted in the inspector making an incorrect evaluation of an indication that resulted in a blade with a crack being returned to service where it eventually fractured.
 Contributing to the fracture of the fan blade was the lack of feedback from the process engineers on the fan blades the inspectors sent to the process engineers for evaluation of indications that they had found.